Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * Prepositions and conjunctions of 4 letters or fewer
 * Articles, definite or indefinite

-These words should be written in lower case except when they are the first or last word in a tile.
+These words should be written in lower case except when they are the first or last word in a title.
 So don't say:

 * Easy To Assemble
 * All For Your Best Experience